Grupa-Ratownictwa-PCK-Poznan/SAR_BT_Scan/README.md

 ## 📤 Data Offload & Analysis

+Keep in mind - the supervisor will wipe the DB file on every service start.
+Thsi is to prevent the scanner from mixing data from various operations.
+If you boot the device multiple times in a single mission - no worries, you will still have all the database snapshots on the USB memory (unless you wipe it).
+This wipe was added because it's easier to clean up files from USB memory (you can connect to a computer with screen) than from the scanner itself.

 At the end of the mission:
 - Retrieve `.db` files from `/mnt/pendrive`.
 - Analyze with: